 When locked, the heavy door is secured by three one-inch steel bolts that extend into the cabinet, one each in the top, bottom and side.
 And there are plenty of screw holes on five sides in order to secure the Model 52 to a wall and/or floor to make sure it stays in place.

-The Agile Model 52’s customization options come from SecurIt’s CradleGrid mounting system on the back of the cabinet.
-They’re basically louvers that allow the user to attach a variety of optional bins, hangers and cradles at various positions to accommodate your guns and the way you want to use the Model 52.
+The Agile Model 52’s customization options come from SecurIt’s CradleGrid system mounted on the back of the cabinet.
+They’re basically louvers that allow the user to attach a variety of optional bins, hangers and cradles at various positions to accommodate your guns and accessories like holsters the way you want in the Model 52.
 (The company also offers hidden safes, Fast Boxes and even retrofit kits for existing traditional safes.)

-The cabinet comes with six stock bases and cradles to accommodate six long guns.
+The ultralight gun safe comes with six stock bases and cradles to accommodate six long guns.

 I got a variety of additional bins, trays and pistol hangers to let me store a three long guns along with some pistols, ammo and other gear.
 The cradles give you plenty of room to hold rifles with optics so they won’t scrape against the back of the cabinet.

-The CradleGrid lets you position any of the interior components wherever you want to fit your gear best.
+SecureIt’s CradleGrid technology lets you position any of the interior components wherever you want to fit your gear best.

-Assembled, the 14 gauge steel unit weights 105 pounds, light enough for one person to be able to reposition it and for two to easily move it from one location to another.
-If need be, it can be disassembled as easily as it was put together, then reassembled somewhere else.
+Assembled, the 14-gauge steel unit weights 105 pounds, light enough for one person to be able to reposition it and for two to easily move it from one location to another.
+If need be, the firearm storage system can be disassembled as easily as it was put together, then reassembled somewhere else.

 Specifications: SecureIt Agile Model 52 Gun Cabinet